Sign Policy, July 2016

-Students, student organizations, faculty, staff and departments commonly post signs in designated locations as a means of informing the university community of events which they are sponsoring.
-The university allows this practice within regulations designed to reasonably govern the time, place and manner for the protection of the students, university property and the appearance of the campus.
-All signs must include the name of the sponsoring student organization, department or person.
-Official signage of The University of Southern Mississippi, building designations, regulatory and traffic control, directional signage, etc., is not governed by this policy.
-The locations listed below are the only locations where signs may be posted.
+Students, student organizations, faculty, staff and departments commonly post signs in designated locations as a means of informing the University community of events which they are sponsoring.
+Outside groups or organizations also post signs when utilizing the University’s designated “free speech” zones.
+The University allows these practices within regulations designed to reasonably govern the time, place and manner for the protection of the students, University property and the appearance of its campuses.
+All signs must include the name of the sponsoring student organization, department, group or person.
+Official signage of The University of Southern Mississippi, building designations, regulatory and traffic control, directional signage, etc., are not governed by this policy.
+The locations listed below are the only locations where non-official signage may be posted.

 B. ADMINISTRATION AND ENFORCEMENT OF POLICY

 1. Responsibility for assigning building and property liaisons lies with the Vice President for Finance and Administration.
 Building liaisons may make the decision as to the removal of inside signs and signs posted outside the building’s surrounding areas.
 If in doubt whether an outside sign should be removed, the following should be contacted: